tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - what is a parent's primary role - teacher, protector, provider, pal, or disciplinarian?
   - how is my style of parenthood different from yours?
   - what do you think has been the number one cause of arguments?
   - what makes a good son/daughter? (location 322 of 562, 42%)